marko-nikolicc/Selenium/README.md

 # FacebookTesting_Selenium
-This is a project where I tested the Facebook site by writing automated tests in Selenium.
+This is a project where I write automated tests in Selenium for several different websites.
+The goal is to practice Python and Selenium independently.